AT-Publishing/website/0-blackfriday.md

 The PRO TradingView subscription with BlackFriday deal costs monthly the same rate as TensorCharts.
 Paid in a single payment for the year's worth, accepting Paypal, most debit and credit cards.
 Bitcoin payments are available for some of the plans only.

 <b>Start with <a href="http://bit.ly/atnet-tv" rel="nofollow">TradingView FREE plan</a> and if you like it, upgrade the next Black Friday.</b>

+##### Tradingview or TensorCharts?

+Unless you are a scalper or an advanced trader interested in super granular data, TradingView will be a better fit for you.
+It's more intuitive, the learning curve is not so high and the TA tools library is great especially for swing traders and other longer-term speculators.

+<a href="https://bitfinex.com/?refcode=5egV78YtlC" rel="nofollow">Bitfinex</a> uses TradingView charts on their exchange, so if you trade there, the consistency is another plus.

+<b>Start with <a href="http://bit.ly/atnet-tv" rel="nofollow">TradingView FREE plan</a> and if you like it, upgrade the next Black Friday.</b>

 #### TensorCharts Black Friday Sale: 50% OFF the Premium plan